-An extension to EVM, ES was introduced in the March 2003 issue of The Measurable News [1].
-The purpose of ES was to overcome the anomalous behavior of the EVM schedule performance indicators by providing reliable time-based indicators.
-After ES was initially verified [2] and, subsequently, extended to forecasting project duration [3], it was shown to have further application.
+An extension to Earned Value Management (EVM), Earned Schedule (ES), was introduced in the March 2003 issue of The Measurable News [Lipke, 2003].
+The purpose of ES was to overcome the anomalous behavior of the EVM schedule performance indicators by providing reliable timebased indicators.1 After ES was initially verified (Henderson, 2003) and, subsequently, extended to forecasting project duration (Henderson, 2004), it was shown to have further application.

-One unique quality of the ES measure is that it facilitates identifying the specific Planned Value (PV) that should have been accomplished for the reported Earned Value (EV).
-This characteristic was first explained and examined in the article, "Connecting Earned Value to the Schedule," published in the Winter 2004 issue of The Measurable News [4].
-Subsequently, this extended capability of ES was more fully elaborated in the April, 2008 CrossTalk article, "Schedule Adherence: a useful measure for project management" [5].
+One unique quality of the ES measure is that it facilitates identifying the specific planned value (PV) which should have been accomplished for the reported earned value (EV).
+This characteristic was first explained and examined in the article, "Connecting Earned Value to the Schedule," published in the Winter 2004 issue of The Measurable News (Lipke, 2004).
+Subsequently, this extended capability of ES was more fully elaborated in the April, 2008 CrossTalk article, "Schedule Adherence: a useful measure for project management" (Lipke.
+2008).

 Because the task specific PV is identifiable, comparisons can be made to the task EV reported.
 The differences in PV and EV for each task are utilized to isolate problems occurring in the execution of the project.
 When the difference, EV - PV, is negative, there is a possibility of a constraint or impediment preventing task progress.
 This information is extremely useful.
-Having these tasks identified, allows the PM to focus on investigating and relieving problems that are causing workarounds.
+Having these tasks identified, allows the project manager to focus on investigating and relieving problems that are causing workarounds.
 Minimizing the impact of constraints and impediments, in turn, minimizes the extent of workarounds, thus maximizing execution in agreement with the schedule.
-The more execution agreement there is between actual accomplishment and the schedule, the greater the performance efficiency becomes-for both cost and schedule.
+The more execution agreement there is between actual accomplishment and the schedule, the greater the performance efficiency becomes for both cost and schedule.

 Along with the negative differences previously discussed, there are positive differences identified for specific tasks.
 The positive differences expose areas where rework may occur.
 There are many causes of rework:

-- Poor planning stemming from requirements misinterpretation, incorrect task sequencing, and poor estimation
+- poor planning stemming from requirements misinterpretation, incorrect task sequencing, and poor estimation

-- · Defective work
+- defective work

-- · Poor requirements management
+- poor requirements management

-- · Schedule compression during execution
+- schedule compression during execution

-- · Over zealous quality assurance
+- · over zealous quality assurance

-However, the rework identified when EV - PV is positive is none of the ones cited above.
+However, the rework identified when EV - PV is positive is none of the ones previously cited.
 The rework for which we are concerned is solely caused by project execution not in the activity sequence prescribed by the schedule.
 Although out of sequence performance is only one of the six contributors to rework mentioned, it has a major impact.
 Out of sequence performance is pervasive in that it is not aligned with a single aspect or project event.
 Rather, it occurs dynamically and can involve any, and possibly all of the project team throughout the entire period of performance.